Burak-yldz/Bank-Project/README.md

 # Bank-Project

-We created an ATM project where the user can manage their bank account with Java loops.
+I created an ATM project where the user can manage their bank account with Java loops.